shnitsel.analyze.spectra#

 • t (float) – The time at which to evaluate the spectrum

-• sc (tuple[int, int]) – State combination identifier.
-Possibly an index or a tuple (from, to) of states.
+• sc (StateCombination) – State combination identifier.
+Provided as a tuple (from, to) of state indices.

 • rel_cutoff (float, optional) – Relative cutoff threshold.
-Values below the max of the resulting spectrum times this scale will be ignored.
-Defaults to 0.01.
+Values below the max of the resulting spectrum times this scale will be ignored, by default 0.01

 Returns: